huggingface/peft/docs/source/developer_guides/checkpoint.md

 }
 ```

-As you can see, the configuration file contains:
+The configuration file contains:

-- the adapter module type is stored: `"peft_type": "IA3"`
+- the adapter module type stored, `"peft_type": "IA3"`
-- information about the base model: `"base_model_name_or_path": "bert-base-uncased"`, `"auto_mapping"`
+- information about the base model like `"base_model_name_or_path": "bert-base-uncased"`
-- the revision of the model, if any: `"revision": null`.
+- the revision of the model (if any), `"revision": null`

-If the base model was not a pretrained 🤗 transformers model, the latter two entries will be `null`.
-Other than that, the settings you can see are all related to the specific IA³ adapter that was used to fine-tune the model.
+If the base model is not a pretrained Transformers model, the latter two entries will be `null`.
+Other than that, the settings are all related to the specific IA³ adapter that was used to fine-tune the model.

-The generated `README.md` is the model card of this PEFT model and contains a few pre-filled entries.
+The generated `README.md` is the model card of a PEFT model and contains a few pre-filled entries.
 The intent of this is to make it easier to share the model with others and to provide some basic information about the model.
-This file is not needed to load the model and can be ignored for further discussion.
+This file is not needed to load the model.

-## Conversion from and to other formats
+## Convert to PEFT format

 When converting from another format to the PEFT format, we require both the `adapter_model.safetensors` (or `adapter_model.bin`) file and the `adapter_config.json` file.

-### Converting the checkpoint file
+### adapter_model

-For the model weights themselves, it is important to use the correct mapping from parameter name to value for PEFT to be able to load the file.
-Getting this mapping right is unfortunately an exercise in checking the implementation details, as there is no generally agreed upon format for PEFT adapters.
+For the model weights, it is important to use the correct mapping from parameter name to value for PEFT to load the file.
+Getting this mapping right is an exercise in checking the implementation details, as there is no generally agreed upon format for PEFT adapters.

-Fortunately, figuring out this mapping is not overly complicated for the common base cases.
-Let's look at a concrete example, the `LoraLayer` ([LoRA layer code](https://github.com/huggingface/peft/blob/main/src/peft/tuners/lora/layer.py)):
+Fortunately, figuring out this mapping is not overly complicated for common base cases.
+Let's look at a concrete example, the [`LoraLayer`](https://github.com/huggingface/peft/blob/main/src/peft/tuners/lora/layer.py):

 ```python
 # showing only part of the code